Confidence - Available Virtually or In-person

 What characterises a lack of this skill?

 Employees with a lack of confidence are usually more likely to self-sabotage their own performance or even the performance of their team.
 They have a tendency to catastrophize the consequences of potential mistakes or personal failure.
 Because of their deep belief of not being good enough, they might find it hard to stick to deadlines, tend to procrastinate, focus on unimportant details and hesitate to deliver results.
-Publicly presenting their work might especially be difficult due to their fear of being unmasked as low performer.
+Publicly presenting their work might especially be difficult due to their fear of being unmasked as a low performer.

 "I learned about about self-sabotage and identifying personal barriers to my success"